 Check out: PCx Fine-edge folding knife with Grilon handle

 Fallkniven is another brand based out of Sweden (those Swedes know their knives!).
-They make a huge range of blades included folders, fixed blades, cooking knives, collector knives, and limited editions.
+They make a huge range of blades, including folders, fixed blades, cooking knives, collector knives, and limited editions.
 I particularly love the beautiful wood handles on many of their knives.
-Any Fallkniven pocket knife is going to be great craftsmanship and quality materials.
+Any Fallkniven pocket knife is going to be outstanding craftsmanship and quality materials.
 You can’t go wrong.

 Other Favorite Pocket Knife Brands

-You have probably heard of most of these pocket knife brands because they are so popular.
+You have probably heard of these pocket knife brands because they are so popular.
 Most do outsource their knives to China or other countries.
-However, the quality is (mostly) still great when you buy one of their higher-end knives.
+However, the quality is (mostly) still excellent when you buy one of their higher-end knives.

-KA-BAR is a manufacturer which is famous for making the KA-BAR fighting knife used by the military.
-(KA BAR Review) This style of knife is also manufactured by the brand Ontario.
+KA-BAR is a manufacturer famous for making the KA-BAR fighting knife used by the military.
+(KA-BAR Review) This style of knife is also manufactured by the Ontario brand.
 But they are two completely separate companies!
 Confusing, huh?

 In addition to their signature knife, KA-BAR makes a huge variety of blades.
-The blades are mostly great quality, though there are some very cheap, entry-level models as well.
-It’s worth noting that a huge portion of their products are made in the USA.
+The blades are mostly great quality, though some are very cheap, entry-level models.
+It’s worth noting that a considerable portion of their products is made in the USA.

 18. ESEE Knives

 Check out: ESEE-5P Knife 5.25″ blade